Psychological Recovery for CPR survivors

 The Psychological Recovery for CPR Survivors

+Psychological Recovery for CPR Survivors.
 Cardiopulmonary resuscitation (CPR) is a life-saving technique that plays a crucial role in emergency situations where a person’s breathing or heartbeat has stopped.
 The impact of such an event can leave physical and psychological scars on the survivors, often leading to a journey of recovery that extends beyond the physical realm.

 The Aftermath of CPR